Catholic Church sexual abuse cases in New Zealand: Transfer of accused clergy to Fiji

-On July 13, 2020, New Zealand's 1 News revealed that some of the 1,300 alleged cases of child-abuse by Catholic personnel in the nation of Fiji involved clergy from New Zealand.
-The transfer of these persons to Fiji is a subject of the New Zealand Royal Commission investigation of child abuse in state and faith-based institutions in New Zealand.
+On July 13, 2020, New Zealand's 1News revealed that some of the 1,300 alleged cases of child-abuse by Catholic personnel in the nation of Fiji involved clergy from New Zealand.
+The transfer of these persons to Fiji is a subject of Royal Commission of Inquiry into Abuse in Care.
 1 News Pacific Correspondent Barbara Dreaver, who was in Fiji just before the national lockdown, spoke with some of the victims of the alleged abuse.
 Dr Murray Heasley from the Network of Survivors in Faith Based Institution also stated to 1 News that Fiji was a common place for the New Zealand Catholic Church to transfer accused Catholic clergy.

 Bernard McGrath

-In addition to his sex abuse convictions in Australia, Brother Bernard McGrath is regarded as New Zealand's worst child sex abuse offender and a subject of the New Zealand Royal Commission investigation of child abuse in state and faith-based institutions in New Zealand.
+In addition to his sex abuse convictions in Australia, Brother Bernard McGrath is regarded as New Zealand's worst child sex abuse offender and a subject of New Zealand's Royal Commission of Inquiry into Abuse in Care.
 He first plead guilty to sex abuse in New Zealand in December 1993, for which received a three year prison sentence.
 Ordained a minister order of Brothers Hospitallers of St John of God in New Zealand, McGrath would be transferred to Australia after allegations against him at a St John of God facility in New Zealand surfaced in 1977.
 It has been acknowledged that he was accused committing abuse while he was employed at Marylands School.
 He would be forced to leave the Brothers Hospitallers of St John of God in 1997 after serving another prison sentence in Australia.
 In April 2006, McGrath received 21 guilty verdicts and pleaded guilty to one charge of sexually abusing boys while he was at Marylands.